Gangsteris420/Love2D/README.md

 2. Open main.lua file from the folder in visual studio code
 3. Download Love2D zip file and extract it
 4. Install Love2D support extension on visual studio code
-5. While having the main.lua file open in visual studio code, open the extracted folder with Love2D contents
+5. While having the main.lua file open in visual studio code, open the extracted folder with Love2D contents in visual studio code
 6. Press alt + L and run the main.lua